In Guinea-Bissau, Humanity & Inclusion continues to run programs under the operating name "Handicap International."

 Read on to learn more about our past work in Guinea-Bissau, and consider investing in our future.

-From 2000 to 2006, Humanity & Inclusion helped with the creation of orthopaedic fitting centers, the economic inclusion of people with disabilities and the campaign against mines and explosive remnants of war.
+From 2000 to 2006, Humanity & Inclusion helped with the creation of orthopedic fitting centers, the economic inclusion of people with disabilities and the campaign against mines and explosive remnants of war.